freenas/freenas-docs/userguide/install.rst

 To perform an upgrade using this method, go to :menuselection:`System --> Update`.

-After the update is complete, you will temporarily lose your connection as the %brand% system reboots into the new version of the operating system.
+After the update is complete, the connection will be lost temporarily as the %brand% system reboots into the new version of the operating system.
 The %brand% system will normally receive the same IP address from the DHCP server.
-Refresh your browser after a moment to see if you can access the system.
+Refresh the browser after a moment to see if the system is accessible.

 .. _If Something Goes Wrong: